elunna/nerfhack-changelog/README.md

 * Wands can sometimes generate pre-charged

 #### Wands of wishing
-* Wands of wishing do not generate randomly.
+* Wands of wishing have been replaced with scrolls of wishing - see the section on Wishes.
-* The only wand of wishing is found at the castle and is precharged with 2 charges so will always yield 3 wishes, no more and no less.

 ### Rings/Amulets